Language and Page Formatting Options

 Restart the ServerAfter changing the web cache mode, you must restart the server.

-To take advantage of JBoss EAP 6 High Availability (HA) features, you must configure your application to be distributable.
+To take advantage of the JBoss Enterprise Application Platform's High Availability (HA) features, configure your application to be distributable.
 This procedure shows how to do that, and then explains some of the advanced configuration options you can use.

 Required: Indicate that your application is distributable.If your application is not marked as distributable, its sessions will never be distributed.
 Add the